homemadearcade/zero/notes/OLDCODE.md

             this.setVelocityX(entityModel.speed)
             xVelocityTouched = true
           } else {
-            this.setPosition(this.matterSprite.x + entityModel.speed * mod, this.matterSprite.y)
+            this.setPosition(this.physicsSprite.x + entityModel.speed * mod, this.physicsSprite.y)
           }
         } else this.setAccelerationX(entityModel.speed)
         xTouched = true